What To Text After a First Date

 Texting after a first date may seem like a big deal.
 What should you say?
 How should you say it?
 How can you get everything across in the right way?
 And how will you be perceived?

-The thing is, it’s important to take a step back, BREATHE and remember – this is a conversation.
+This is a conversation.
 You don’t have to say everything all in one go.

 Texting Rules When Dating